mroberts1/BOOTSTRA.386/manual/index.md

 But then, the next day, he didn't come in.
 This happens occasionally.
 Employees can disappear for a day.
 They can tell people and then we forget or they might get sick or have car issues and can't reach us ... but two days, that's when we get worried.
 I went around with one of those unnamed people that day to do my demo, someone from the documentation team.
 It was fine.
 Not as good as Thomas, but fine.

 But then he was missing a second day.
 That's when we start to reach out.
 The phone number on record is our go to.
 A woman picks up the phone.
 We say we're looking for Thomas.
 She says "Thomas?" then she pauses for a second almost as if she remembered something, "Oh yes, I'm his wife.
-I'm not supposed to tell you much." she says, her voice strained, "I can tell you that he's in good health and unfortunately is resigning from BOOTSTRA." and then hangs up the phone.
+I'm not supposed to tell you much." she says, her voice strained, "I can tell you that he's in good health and unfortunately is resigning from FNC." and then hangs up the phone.

 Resigned?
 That's incredibly weird.
 I went to tell Orion.
 "Hey, Thomas resigned."
 Orion gives me a confused look, "Wow.
 Why?"
 I was completely baffled.
 "I don't know.
 We were doing the demos, then he left for a smoke break and never returned."